Gu Kailai: Murder case

-Trial and verdict

 On 26 July 2012, Gu was formally charged with murdering Heywood, based on what the prosecutor claimed was "irrefutable and substantial" evidence.
-On 9 August 2012, according to the official Xinhua News Agency, Gu admitted during a one-day trial that she was responsible for Heywood's murder.
-She claimed that her actions were due to a "mental breakdown", and stated that she would "accept and calmly face any sentence".
+On 9 August 2012, Gu admitted during a one-day trial that she was responsible for Heywood's murder.
+She claimed that her actions were due to a "mental breakdown" after her son had been threatened by Heywood, and stated that she would "accept and calmly face any sentence".

 On 20 August 2012, Gu received a suspended death sentence, which is normally commuted to a life sentence after two years, but she could be released on medical parole after serving nine years in prison.
 The trial lasted one day, and Gu did not contest her charges.
 Zhang Xiaojun, a Bo family aide, was sentenced to 9 years in jail for his involvement in the murder following his confession.

-After the media published footage of the trial, claims that the woman shown in court was not in fact Gu, but a body double, quickly became popular on Chinese Internet fora, and Chinese authorities attempted to censor them.
+After the media published footage of the trial, claims that the woman shown in court was not in fact Gu, but a body double, quickly became popular on the Chinese Internet.
 Experts held differing opinions on the matter: the Financial Times cited the conclusion of "security experts familiar with facial recognition software" that the person who stood trial was not Gu, whereas a facial recognition expert contacted by Slate was of the opinion that the woman most likely was Gu.
 The practice of rich people paying others to stand trial and receive punishment in their place, called ding zui, is relatively widespread in China.